tock/book/src/course/thread-net/ipc.md

                               NULL);
 ```

-To ensure an IPC client cannot request our service before our service has read
+___Careful!___ To ensure an IPC client cannot make a request of the sensor
-the temperature, be sure to read the temperature sensor _at least_ once before
+service before this app has read the temperature, be sure your app reads the
-registering the service with the kernel.
+temperature sensor _at least_ once before registering the service with the
+kernel.

-Additionally, let's go ahead and remove the `printf()` as, now that we are using
+Additionally, let's go ahead and remove the `printf()`.
+Now that we are using
 the screen, we no longer need this information to be displayed on the console.

 > **CHECKPOINT:** `11_sensor_ipc`